Address by Chair of the Made in Derby Selection Panel, Steve Hall, at the Unveiling Ceremony of the Made in Derby Trail

 But what would make a fitting tribute?

-A walk of fame of some description seemed a good choice and artist Tim Clapcott, a man who had already carried out successful public art commissions in Friar Gate and the Market Place, came up with the Made in Derby concept – with plaques that are quite literally made in Derby honouring individuals who could also be said to be a product of our great city.
+This project seemed a good choice and artist Tim Clapcott, a man who had already carried out successful public art commissions in Friar Gate and the Market Place, came up with the Made in Derby concept – with plaques that are quite literally made in Derby honouring individuals who could also be said to be a product of our great city.

 And, of course, as Derby is renowned for its innovation, we incorporated a feature which is somewhat ground-breaking.